 A melting pot of ideas, the largest FREE literary festival on earth, The ZEE Jaipur Literature Festival is one of the most prominent literary festivals of India and in the whole of Asia.
-Who doesn’t want a tete-a-tete with their favorite author or media personality?
-Featuring live music sessions and interactive workshops, the Festival provides a space to dare, dream and imagine.
-A treat for the geek inside you!
+Who doesn’t like a tete-a-tete with their favourite authors or media personalities?
+Featuring live music sessions and interactive workshops, this festival provides a space to dare, dream, and imagine.
+This festival is surely a treat for the geek inside you!

 5. Camel Festival (22nd - 24th January,2016) – Bikaner

-The event mainly includes spectacular camel performances like camel dances, camel races, neck shaking camel rides etc. Enjoy the spectacular displays of camels dressed in vibrant bridles, traditional necklace and heavy anklets showing off wonderful footwork to the lovely tunes on desert sands.
-The fascinating Fire Dance adds glamour to the festivities.
-Bikaner Camel Festival is open to the public and anyone can come and be a part of this colourful celebration.
+Held yearly at Bikaner, the Camel festival is a celebration of the ship of the desert, that includes spectacular performances that include camel dances, camel races, neck shaking camel rides and much more.
+While you enjoy the spectacular display of camels dressed in vibrant bridles, traditional necklaces, and heavy anklets showing off wonderful footwork to the lovely tunes on desert sands, the fascinating fire dance adds the perfect glamour to the festivities.

-India’s pink city Jaipur hosts the vintage car rally show in the month of January.
-The most popular vintage cars are showcased at the rally, which include cars like the Humber of 1903, the Fiat 501 of the year 1923, the Mercedes Benz 170V of 1936, the Morris 8 of 1938, the 1923 Austin and the Erskine of 1923.
-Car lovers get ready to romance with these hot wheels.
+Every year, India’s pink city, Jaipur, hosts the vintage car rally show in the month of January.
+With the most popular vintage cars showcased at the rally, that include the Humber of 1903, the Fiat 501 of the year 1923, the Mercedes Benz 170V of 1936, the Morris 8 of 1938, the 1923 Austin and the Erskine of 1923, car lovers from across the country get a close look at these hot wheels.

 7. Sekhawati Festival (12th - 14th February, 2016)

-Shekhawati Region, a land of Rajputs, is an amalgamation of Indian art, culture and rural farm life along the vast semi-desert countryside of Rajasthan.
-The Haveli’s, lavish mansions and courtyard scattered throughout the countryside built during the 18th and 19th centuries are painted beautifully depicting Indian culture and history.
-Tourists can watch and feel the real rural environment & go back with an unforgettable impression of friendliness of the people and comprehensive agricultural revolution in the villages.
-The festival is organized at a number of places in Rajasthan like Nawalgarh, Sikar, Jhunjhunu and Churu.
+Shekhawati Region, a land of Rajputs, is an amalgamation of Indian art, culture, and rural farm life along the vast semi-desert countryside of Rajasthan.
+With Haveli’s, lavish mansions, and courtyard scattered throughout the countryside, these gems built during the 18th and 19th centuries are painted beautifully, depicting the Indian culture and history.
+At Sekhawati, one can watch and feel the real rural environment & go back with an unforgettable warmth of the people and comprehensive agricultural revolution in the villages.
+This colourful festival is organized at a number of places in Rajasthan like Nawalgarh, Sikar, Jhunjhunu, and Churu.

 8. Jaisalmer Desert Festival (12th - 14th February, 2016)

-If you thought Bikaner's camel festival was the ultimate in exotic Indian festivals, wait till you see the fiesta at Jaisalmer.
-A three-day long extravaganza of dances, music, handicraft fairs and interesting competitions- including really unusual ones like a 'Mr. Desert' pageant, a 'turban-tying' contest and a 'best moustache' contest- the Jaisalmer Desert Festival is organized by the Rajasthan Tourism Development Corporation.
-Besides the food, the music and the cultural performances, there are camel rides, processions, camel polo, and even a camel tug-of-war.
-All of it is held against the backdrop of the awesome Jaisalmer fort.
-Fireworks display at night light up the area, and the fort is illuminated too.
+If you thought Bikaner's camel festival was the ultimate exotic Indian festivals that you came across, then wait till you see the fiesta at Jaisalmer.
+A three-day long extravaganza of dances, music, handicraft fairs, and unusual competitions such as the 'Mr. Desert' pageant, 'turban-tying' contest, and 'best moustache' contest, the Jaisalmer Desert Festival organized by the Rajasthan Tourism Development Corporation levels no stone unturned to charm you.

 9. World Sacred Spirit Festival (22nd- 27th February,2016)